Nov. 3, 2016

 Homewood Health Centre is a leader in mental health and addiction services.
 With over 130 years of experience, the centre achieves outstanding outcomes every day through a national network of over 4,500 employees and clinical experts, and through the Homewood Health Centre—one of Canada’s largest and leading facilities for medical treatment of mental health and addiction disorders.
 Homewood Health is redefining mental health and addiction services to help Canadians live healthier, more productive and fulfilling lives.

-Laurier’s renowned Faculty of Music is dedicated to fostering artistic and scholarly development of the highest caliber and to providing a creative environment for student success.
+Laurier’s renowned Faculty of Music is dedicated to fostering artistic and scholarly development of the highest calibre and to providing a creative environment for student success.
 Over the past 40 years, the Faculty of Music has positioned itself as one of Canada’s top music schools, home to world-class opera, orchestra and composition programs.
 The faculty is home to over 450 students across seven program offerings taught by outstanding musicians, composers and music historians who continue to be active in their own careers.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×